 A red carpet affair is a whirlwind, at times almost feeling surreal.
 Walking down those stairs, enjoying a new movie with those who made it, listening to the director tell us about it, it all just builds into one huge memory that I’m fortunate to be a part of.
 Jon Favreau and the cast on-stage, just spectacular.

-Thank you, Disney, for inviting us to attend.
+Thank you, Disney, for inviting us to attend the Lion King premiere and after-party.
 (And go see Lion King in theaters now!)
 Sorry for so many selfies, but what a night full of cool things I wanted to have photo proof of for years to come.